Sterling drops as British firms suffer record slump

-Sterling fell more than 1% on Friday after a record slump among Britain's services and manufacturing firms deepened in late March as businesses and households paused activity to prevent the spread of the coronavirus.
+Sterling sank on Friday after data showed a record slump among Britain's services and manufacturing firms in late March as businesses and households paused activity to try to prevent the spread of the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)